 - Compatible with fronts matching kitchen furniture.

-- Higher installation cost (carpentry work + fastening system).
+- Higher installation cost (carpentry work and fastening system).

 - Ventilation: space must be provided around the appliance to prevent overheating.